TuoYang263/Work-Project-Collections-on-Teko-ly/Projects/Cloud-IaC-Terraform-AWS-OIDC/README.md

+# Who is this for
+This demo is intended as a reference for engineers who want a clean, secure baseline for Terraform CI/CD on AWS using GitHub Actions OIDC.

 # Cloud IAC Demos – Terraform on AWS (GitHub OIDC)
+This repository demonstrates a minimal but production-realistic Terraform + GitHub Actions + AWS setup using OIDC authentication (no long-lived credentials).

+The focus is on showing secure CI authentication, clear plan/apply separation, and least-privilege IAM patterns that are directly applicable to larger data or platform projects.

 This repo shows how to use **Terraform** with **GitHub Actions + OIDC** (no long-lived keys) to create:
 * one **S3 demo bucket**, and
 * one small **IAM role** for the demo.